Wagner College featured in Princeton Review’s ‘Best Colleges’ guide

 Wagner College was featured, once again, in the Princeton Review’s “Best 379 Colleges” guide, which was released on Tuesday, Aug.
 5.

-Special kudos went to the college’s theater program which was Ranked "Best College Theatre" in the Country.
+Special kudos went to the college’s theater program and campus newspaper, both of which were ranked among the top 20 in the nation.

 Wagner College was also listed on the Princeton Review’s “Great Schools for Health Services Majors” list for the second year in a row.
 The “Great Schools” rosters, covering 16 different majors, first appeared in 2007.
 Each of the “Great Schools” rosters includes about 40 colleges and universities nationwide.